soixantecircuits/piano/README.md

 - Make sure keys are still visible when someone has its finger on it (cf. Android/iOS keyboards).
 - Support hammer.js and/or other touch events librarie.
 - Make sure it works well with requireJS.
+- Make sure it works well with angular, emberjs, react
 - Publish it to bower and be famous.
+- Test with IE11, Chrome, Firefox,
+- Test embeded in electron
+- Support multiple instance for large touch screen